vinalbagaria/Electricity_Bill_Management_System/README.md

 # Electricity_Bill_Management_System
 A role based desktop application for managing the amount of units consumed by the customers and generating the monthly electricity bill.

+For running the system,
+You need to have a Netbeans IDE or Eclipse IDE and JDK latest version installed.

+When all the requirements  get installed, run the Java Desktop application by going to >src/electricity/billing/system/ and  running the command
+>javac Splash.java
+>java Splash

 The Splash screen flashes on opening the application

 ![Alt text](src/screenshots/splashScreen.jpg?raw=true "Splash")